Opening times MON–FRI: 12am–11pm SAT–SUN: 11am–11pm

-Described before our ice-cream melts: This organic ice cream joint with its country-side, we-keep-a-cow-out-back kind of concept, is in the middle of the city and always comes with a queue of people looking to satisfy their sweet tooth.
+Described before our ice-cream melts: This organic ice cream joint with its country-side, we-keep-a-cow-out-back kind of concept can be found at various locations in the middle of the city and always comes with a queue of people looking to satisfy their sweet tooth.
 Partly because the place is tiny, and partly as one needs time to decide on the flavour with the interesting options on offer – elderflower, goat cheese or poppyseed, and so the list goes on, just as unusually.

 Our favourite flavour: The pumpkin seed oil ice cream – this is the taste of Austria at its best!